polatengin/bicep-functionapp-settings/README.md

 # Azure App Service settings difference between Bicep deployments

-Azure App Service service can store application specific settings in the Azure App Service configuration.
-These settings are stored in the Azure App Service configuration and are not part of the application code.
+Azure App Service can store application specific settings in the AppSettings configuration feature (official documentation can be found on; [Configure an App Service app](https://learn.microsoft.com/en-us/azure/app-service/configure-common?tabs=cli)).

+These settings are stored on `Azure`, provided to the application as _Environment Variables_ and are _not_ part of the application code.

-Azure App Service settings can be set using the Azure Portal, Azure CLI, Azure PowerShell, ARM templates, or Bicep.
+Azure App Service settings can be set using the [Azure Portal](https://portal.azure.com), [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/), [Azure Az PowerShell module](https://learn.microsoft.com/en-us/powershell/azure/install-az-ps), [ARM templates](https://learn.microsoft.com/en-us/azure/azure-resource-manager/templates/overview), or [Bicep](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/).

 In the bicep example, the settings are set using the `appSettings` property of the `Microsoft.Web/sites` resource.